OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 ## Configuring the project

-Now that we have the step template, Docker feed, and package uploaded, we can configure the project.
+We can configure the project now that we've uploaded the step template, Docker feed, and package.

 First, create a project.
 In this example, I'll be using the name [Flyway - Azure SQL Execution Containers](https://samples.octopus.app/app#/Spaces-106/projects/flyway-azure-sql-execution-containers/deployments).
-We already had a Flyway example on our samples instance; this was to show how to use execution containers with it.
+We already had a Flyway example on our samples instance; to show how to use execution containers with it.

 ### Variables

-After the project is created, go to the variable screen and add the necessary variables.
+After the project is created, navigate to **Variables** and add the necessary variables.

 :::hint
 I recommend namespacing variables, for example `Project.[Component].[VariableName]` for project variables and `[VariableSetName].[Component].[VariableName]` for library variable set variables.
 This will make it easier to find when inserting variables into the process.
-As a bonus, in six months, you'll know where the variables are located.
+In future, you'll also know where the variables are located.
 :::

-- Project.Database.ConnectionString: The connection string to the database I want to deploy to.  **Please note:** this is the _only_ real difference between my example using SQL Server and you change it to Oracle, MySQL, PostgreSQL, Maria, Snowflake, etc.
+- `Project.Database.ConnectionString`: the connection string to the database I want to deploy to.  **Please note:** this is the _only_ real difference between my example using SQL Server and changing it to Oracle, MySQL, PostgreSQL, Maria, Snowflake, etc.
-- Project.Database.Name: the name of the database being deployed to.
+- `Project.Database.Name`: the name of the database being deployed to.
-- Project.Database.Password: the password of the database user doing the deployment.
+- `Project.Database.Password:` the password of the database user doing the deployment.
-- Project.Database.UserName: the username of the database user doing the deployment.
+- `Project.Database.UserName`: the username of the database user doing the deployment.
-- Project.Database.Server.Name: the name of the server where the database is located.
+- `Project.Database.Server.Name`: the name of the server where the database is located.
-- Project.Flyway.LicenseKey: the Flyway license key to required take advantage of features such as dry run deployments and undo.  **Please Note:** when a license key is not supplied Flyway will revert to the community edition.
+- `Project.Flyway.LicenseKey`: the Flyway license key to required take advantage of features such as dry run deployments and undo.  **Please Note:** when a license key is not supplied Flyway will revert to the community edition.
-- Project.Worker.Pool: The worker pool where the work will be done.
+- `Project.Worker.Pool`: the worker pool where the work will be done.

 ![The flyway project variables](project-variables.png)

 ### Deployment process

-In [our docs](https://octopus.com/docs/deployments/databases/common-patterns/manual-approvals) we recommend starting with this process for database deployments:
+In [our docs](https://octopus.com/docs/deployments/databases/common-patterns/manual-approvals), we recommend starting with the following process for database deployments:

-1. Generate Delta Script and attach it as an [artifact](https://octopus.com/docs/projects/deployment-process/artifacts).
+1. Generate delta script and attach it as an [artifact](https://octopus.com/docs/projects/deployment-process/artifacts).
 2. Notify DBAs of pending approval (only in Production).
 3. DBAs approve delta script [via manual intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) (only in Production).
 4. Deploy database changes.